 On-site capsule design and manufacturing

-Guido Van Aerschot, Sander Goethals and Edwin Van Eyndhoven are all providing on-site services for Moebius Design at het R&D Department of Capsugel (now a Lonza company) in Bornem.
+Guido Van Aerschot, Sander Goethals and Erwin Van Eyndhoven are all providing on-site services for Moebius Design at het R&D Department of Capsugel (now a Lonza company) in Bornem.
 Capsugel’s core business is empty capsule design and manufacturing.
 In addition, they also design equipment for (mostly) pharmaceutical companies allowing them to make full use of all technologies in capsule filling.
 This is done in the R&D department, which is giving worldwide support for the 13 Capsugel factories in the US, Mexico, France, Japan.

 Guido Van Aerschot, age 63, joined Moebius Design as a freelancer in 2008.
 He has been proudly working as a designer for over 40 years, 11 of which have been at Capsugel.